jjelliott/quake-from-memory/qfm-jam-readme.txt

 ------------------------------------------

-Jam started December 28th, 2024 and concluded February 9th, 2025.
+Jam started December 28th, 2024 and concluded with a "shareware" release February 9th, 2025.
+Work on the remainder of the game continued through August of 2025.

 Progs included are id1 bugfix, so you should be able to play the maps with any desired gameplay mod.